-We are writing to notify you that Kerr-McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is working through the permitting process to obtain approval to develop an oil and natural gas project in your community.
-Kerr-McGee has submitted the Hickory Oil & Gas Development Plan that includes one proposed location called HICKORY 10-34HZ.
-In the following pages, you will find more information about the details of the proposed location.
+We are writing to notify you that Kerr McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is considering an oil and natural gas project in your community.
+In our commitment to being a good neighbor, we provide frequent and transparent information, seek community feedback, safeguard the environment, and protect the health and safety of communities.

-Enclosed is information about us, the permitting process, general and site-specific project details, proposed location maps, and estimated development schedules.
+Enclosed is information about Oxy, general and site-specific project details, proposed location maps, and an estimated development schedule.
 Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Energy & Carbon Management Commission (ECMC) website at ecmc.state.co.us.
 The ECMC was known as the Colorado Oil and Gas Conservation Commission (COGCC) prior to July 2023.

-If you would like to discuss the details of this application or request a meeting to discuss the proposed oil and gas project, please contact us at any time.
+If you would like to discuss the details of this application, the public comment process, or request a meeting to discuss the proposed oil and gas project, please contact us at any time.